The West Norwegian Fjords

 The World Heritage Area comprises two sub-areas, Geirangerfjord and Nærøyfjord.

-There are only 69 inhabitants in Undredal, and we are all very proud of our history and traditions.
-Explore Undredal is able to offer you the total experience, local knowledge and myths about area and folklore whilst walking or hiking from fjord to mountains.
+There are only 66 inhabitants in Undredal, and we are all very proud of our history and traditions.
+Explore Undredal is able to offer you help, using our total experience, local knowledge and myths about area, like hiking from fjord to mountains.
 Easy trails offers spectacular views.
 Needless to say, Undredal is a peaceful village.